domainsofapp/domainsofapp.github.io/_posts/2018-06-24-learnt-words.md

 Bartizan
 Cenotaph
 ​Chiaroscuro
-​Concision: The minimization of words while conveying an idea
+​Concision: The minimization of words while conveying an idea.
 Compunction
 Debutante
 Docent